 - 1. STOP!
-Read the safety information on page 15. - 2.
-Make sure equipment shutoff valve is fully open. - Turn control knob clockwise to the OFF position. - 4.
+Read the safety information above. - Make sure equipment shutoff valve is fully open. - 4.
 Wait five (5) minutes to clear out any air.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
-Follow "B" in the safety information, page 15.
+Follow "B" in the safety information, page 16.
 If you do not smell gas, go to the next step. - 5.
-Turn control knob counterclockwise F to the PILOT position.
-Press in control knob for five (5) seconds (see Figure 19).
+Turn control knob counterclockwise route to the PILOT position.
+Press in control knob for five (5) seconds (see Figure 18).
 Note: The first time that the heater is operated after connecting the gas supply, the control knob should be pressed for about thirty (30) seconds.
 This will allow air to bleed from the gas system.
 If pilot does not stay lit, refer to Troubleshooting, pages 20 though 22.
 Also contact a qualified service technician or gas supplier for repairs.
-Until repairs are made, light pilot with match. - If control knob does not pop up when released, contact a qualified service technician or gas supplier for repairs.
+Until repairs are made, light pilot with match.

-Figure 19 - Control Knob in the OFF Position
+Figure 18 - Control Knob in the OFF Position

-- 6. With control knob pressed in, push down and release ignitor button.
+- If control knob does not pop up when released, contact a qualified service technician or gas supplier for repairs. - 6.
+With control knob pressed in, push down and release ignitor button.
 This will light pilot.
 The pilot is attached to the front of burner.
 The pilot can be seen through the grill.
 If needed, keep pressing ignitor button until pilot lights.
 Note: If pilot does not stay lit, refer to Troubleshooting, pages 20 though 22.
 Also contact a qualified service technician or gas supplier for repairs.
 Until repairs are made, light pilot with match.
-To light pilot with match, see Manual Lighting Procedure, page 16. - 7.
-Keep control knob pressed in for 30 seconds after lighting pilot.
+To light pilot with match, see Manual Lighting Procedure, page 17. - Keep control knob pressed in for 30 seconds after lighting pilot.
 After 30 seconds, release control knob.
 If control knob does not pop up when released, contact a qualified service technician or gas supplier for repairs.